1vke/lucas.lowe_CS439_FinalProject/readme.md

     ```

 2.  **Install Dependencies**:
     This project requires `pygame`.
-You can install it using the provided requirements file:
+You can install it by running this command:
     ```bash
-    pip install -r requirements.txt
+    pip install pygame
     ```

 3.  **Run a Demo**: